marta-krzyk-dev/JavaScriptOOP/README.md

-# JavaScript and Object-oriented programming :frog:
+# JavaScript :watermelon: and Object-oriented programming :frog:
 How and when to use OOP in JavaScript?

 ## What? :open_mouth: